fluid-project/infusion-docs/src/documents/ComponentLifecycle.md

 ---

 Every Fluid component has a standard lifecycle, various points of which are signalled by firing of standard framework [events](InfusionEventSystem.md).
-Every component which has a grade of [fluid.component](ComponentGrades.md) is able to receive and react to these events.
+Every component which has a grade of [fluid.component](ComponentGrades.md) has these events attached, and the framework will fire them as the component reaches the appropriate lifecycle points.
 The events, in the expected order of firing for a component, are as follows:

 <table>
     <thead>